TeddyDD/kakoune-cfdg/README.md

 You can use `:cfdg-render` command to create preview png in directory with cfdg file.
 Timeout is set to 10 seconds but you can change it.
-If you wish to tweak cfdg command params then look into `cfdg-render` command defined in `cfdg.kak` file.
+If you wish to tweak cfdg command parameters then look into `cfdg-render` command defined in `cfdg.kak` file.

 You can set Kakoune to render cfdg file on save.
 Just add following lines